 Charlie joined the channel.
 “Bunjiro self-detonated to protect Lucia, who died soon after on the moon.
 You know that.”

 Lucille ignored them and spoke to the Enemy Hurricane.
 “Hontou?
-My father must have survived his self-detonation for you to claim him.
+If you claimed my father, he must have survived his self-detonation.
 My mother—well, how’d you nab her?”

 “Impossible,” ZAP’s bird-pilot told Lucille.
-“If the Hurricane could resurrect people, I’d know!”
+“If the Hurricane could resurrect people, I would know!”

 Even the Galaxy Zephyr’s Hurricane Armor chimed in.
-“I’ve Danced with the Spheres dozens of times.
+“I’ve Danced with the Spheres a hundred times.
 If your parents were in our enemy, they’d be in me as well, and I’ll tell you they are not!”

 The Enemy Hurricane condensed into a blob which smiled almost broadly as Lucille.
 “Really?”

 “You have my word.”
 Lucille covered her heart with her right hand and bent her left arm up at a right angle.
 “Eject them for me to inspect.
-They must be ordinary, breathing humans, and they must not be represented in your mind afterward.
-Then we surrender.”
+They must be ordinary, breathing humans, and they must not be represented in your consciousness afterward.”

 “Commander!” said Fumiko.